No Time to Dai - Hyundai i20 N Review

 C

 Hot hatches move through pop culture and generations just like James Bond.
-Protagonists come and go, but one will rise to the top to define the breed before passing the baton.
+Protagonists come and go, but one always rises to the top to define the breed before passing the baton.
 Sean Connery is the archetypal Bond – a Mk1 Golf GTI in human form.
 Others, however, will swear Sir Roger Moore’s playful charm (think Peugeot 205 GTI) made him the greater entertainer.

 The first big-screen Bond I saw was GoldenEye, starring Pierce Brosnan.
 Similarly, my first real performance car was a Clio 172.
 Like Bond and his eras, these are the ones I hold a candle for.

-I’m fully aware that other hot hatches are still on sale – such as the VW Polo GTI or Mini Cooper S, with a ‘new’ JCW on the horizon.
+I’m fully aware that other hot hatches are still on sale such as the VW Polo GTI or Mini Cooper S, with a ‘new’ JCW on the horizon.
 But neither of these cars feel like they’re putting the driver first.
-They change direction as if developed for someone who desires a sporty version of a regular car – not for someone who sets an early alarm clock to enjoy the thrill of threading it down a twisty road at first light.
+They change direction as if developed for someone who desires a sporty version of a regular car – not for someone who sets an early alarm to chase the thrill of a twisty road at first light.
 And given you’re reading this publication, that probably means you.

 OUR PRINT MAGAZINE